 Unless otherwise impracticable, different individuals will carry out the investigation and disciplinary hearing.

-An investigation may consist of the gathering of evidence or an investigation interview with you or witnesses as the case requires.
+An investigation may consist of the gathering of evidence or an investigation interview with the employee or witnesses as the case requires.

-Investigation interviews are solely for the purpose of information gathering and you will be informed at the outset that the meeting is an investigation interview.
+Investigation interviews are solely for the purpose of fact-finding and the employee will be informed at the outset that the meeting is an investigation interview.

-There is no statutory right for you to be accompanied at a formal investigatory meeting however we may choose to extend this right to those who do wish to be accompanied.
+There is no statutory right for an employee to be accompanied at a formal investigatory meeting however the school may choose to extend this right to employees who do wish to be accompanied.

-You may make a request to be accompanied where you would be otherwise unable to reasonably participate.
-The companion or representative is limited to those persons outlined in section 8.4. and we will consider any reasonable requests made for an alternate companion.
+An employee may make a request to be accompanied where they would be otherwise unable to reasonably participate.
+The companion or representative is limited to those persons outlined in section 8.4.
+The school will consider any reasonable requests made for an alternate companion.

-You will be informed as soon as possible as to the conclusion of the investigation and its outcome.

-If the allegation is without foundation, no further formal action will be taken, and you will be informed of this in writing.
+The employee will be informed as soon as possible as to the conclusion of the investigation and its outcome.
+If the allegation is without foundation, no further formal action will be taken, and the employee will be informed of this in writing.